-Figure 3 Panel (a) is the conductivity model, which is the same as the region outlined in Figure 2(a).
+Figure 3.
+Panel (a) is the conductivity model, which is the same as the region outlined in Figure 2(a).
 Panel (b) is the apparent resistivity pseudo-section measured using a pole-dipole array with a=10 m and n=1,8.
 The data have been contaminated by Gaussian noise.